COMMUNITY CHAPTER:

 Commissioned report quantifying the medicare and taxpayer dollars the program saves.

-Store their trishaws in several locations to allow the broadest program reach
+Store trishaws in several locations throughout the community to broaden program reach.

 Partnered with the local botanical garden to allow trishaws onto the grounds, giving many who had lost the ability to visit the chance to experience the space.